We have a bunch of fantastic propane tank cover ideas to share with you.

 Brands like Outland Living sell covers on Amazon made for gas tanks.

 This one pictured is nothing fancy or special, but it does help to conceal and cover the tank.
-This company sells a lot of propane fire pits so this product works in tandem with their other offerings.
-It wouldn’t be too difficult to make a DIY propane tank cover like this either.
+This company sells a lot of propane fire pits, so this product matches them to an extent.

 2. Propane Cover Table